ckamm/solana-accountsdb-connector/README.md

 The Connector streams data into the `account_write` and `slot` tables.
 When slots become "rooted", older `account_write` data rooted slots is deleted.
-That way the current account data for the latest rooted, committed or processed slot can be queried, but older data is forgotten.
+That way the current account data for the latest rooted, confirmed or processed slot can be queried, but older data is forgotten.

-When new slots arrive, the `uncle` column is updated for "processed" and "committed" slots to allow easy filtering of slots that are no longer part of the chain.
+When new slots arrive, the `uncle` column is updated for "processed" and "confirmed" slots to allow easy filtering of slots that are no longer part of the chain.

-Example for querying committed data:
+Example for querying confirmed data:
 ```
 SELECT DISTINCT ON(pubkey) *
 FROM account_write
 INNER JOIN slot USING(slot)
-WHERE status = "rooted" OR (uncle = FALSE AND status = "committed")
+WHERE status = 'Rooted' OR (uncle = FALSE AND status = 'Confirmed')
 ORDER BY pubkey, slot DESC, write_version DESC;
 ```

-For each pubkey, this gets the latest (most recent slot, most recent write_version) account data; limited to slots that are either rooted or (committed and not an uncle).
+For each pubkey, this gets the latest (most recent slot, most recent write_version) account data; limited to slots that are either rooted or (confirmed and not an uncle).